CodeFrite/blockchain-developer-bootcamp-final-project/readme.md

 Let's say that you want to work with an associate on a commercial project.
 You know before hand that you are gonna receive all your incomes from a particular address.
 As associates, your desire is to simply split the incomes in 2 equal parts, 50% each.

-The classical solution would be to open a bank account on both of your names, and hope that you partner is honest.
+The classical solution would be to open a bank account on both of your names, and trust each other.
 Even when working with someone reliable, everytime a payment is received, you will still need to split it manually.

 Another method would be to create a smart contract that will split any incoming payment.
 Apart from the fact that you'll need to code it yourserlf or hire someone to create it for you, what happens if the deal that you have with your colleague need to be changed ?
 For example, a new partner associate comes on board and need to share 15% of the generated incomes, a partner leaves the deal, ...
 You would probably need to develop & deploy a new contract on the Blockchain.